Table of Contents

 When Should I Consume Pre-Workout Supplements?

-- You should consume caffeine-based pre-workout supplements 40-45 minutes before your workout so that the peak occurs during your workout.
+- You should consume caffeine-based pre-workout supplements 40-45 minutes before your workout so that the peak occurs during your exercise.

 - Creatine takes one hour to be absorbed by the body, but this has little relevance to its effectiveness.